 It is a beautiful dish, and it even looks like it must be a super labor-intensive to make – but surprisingly, it’s really not.
-You’ll need just a couple hours to bring this iconic dish to the table.
+You’ll need just a couple of hours to bring this iconic dish to the table.
 And talk about a great thing to serve at the holidays, or anytime you want something special for loved ones.

-This is now an instant classic on our home.
+This is now an instant classic in our home.
 Try it…you’ll love it.
 You can make the tomato base sauce the day before.
 Then just reheat and add the fish and cook until ready (about 8 minutes)!!

 Classic Cioppino (San Francisco-Style Seafood Stew)